 OK, now on to actual wheel repairs.

 If a spoke broke, or if the wheel got bent, the spokes are still in the same adjustment as they were before.
 Replacing the broken spoke will often bring a wheel back into true.
 Restoring a bent rim is much easier if you start by leaving the spokes as they are, as a guide.

 A spoke may break due to damage (for example if the chain chewed at the spoke); or because the wheel was unevenly tensioned; or because of poor support for the spoke elbow in a thin hub flange.
-Sometimes spokes break because they are loose and bend back and forth -- the way you break a paperclip, but over a smaller angle, for thousands of turns of the wheel.
+Sometimes spokes break because they are loose and bend back and forth -- the way you break a paperclip, but over a smaller angle, for many thousands of turns of the wheel.

 You need the replacement spoke, a spoke wrench and tire-changing tools.
 Long-distance bicycle tourists generally carry spare spokes.
 Every cyclist, other than racers in competition, should be carrying a pump and tire levers.
-If the broken spoke is on the right side of the rear wheel, you need either to be carrying special Kevlar spokes, or -- unless the right rear hub flange is accessible from both sides -- a tool to remove your bicycle's cassette lockring or freewheel so you can install an ordinary spoke.
+If the broken spoke is on the right side of the rear wheel, you need either to be carrying special Kevlar or headless spokes, or -- unless the right rear hub flange is accessible from both sides -- a tool to remove your bicycle's cassette lockring or freewheel so you can install an ordinary spoke.

 The Stein Mini Cassette Lockring Tool is the portable tool of choice for common Shimano and SRAM cassettes.